 Often you'll pay less than your max.
-CPC because with the Google Ads auction, the most that you'll pay is what's minimally required to clear the Ad Rank Thresholds and beat the Ad Rank of the competitor immediately below you (if any).
-Read the section below on actual CPC to find out more about the final amount that you're charged for a click.
+CPC because with the Google Ads auction, the most you'll pay is what's minimally required to clear the Ad Rank Thresholds and beat the Ad Rank of the competitor immediately below you (if any).
+Read the section below on actual CPC to learn more about the final amount that you're charged for a click.

 The power of Google Ads automated bidding

 Google Ads automated bidding takes much of the heavy lifting and guesswork out of setting bids to meet your performance goals.
 Conversion-based bidding is powered by auction-time technology, optimising bids with precision on actual search queries for each and every auction.
 It also factors in a wide range of auction-time signals including device, location, time of day, language and operating system to capture the unique context of every search.
-Find out more about Google Ads automated bidding.
+Learn more about Google Ads automated bidding

 How to decide what CPC bid amount to set

-Once you've set Max.
-CPC amounts that you're comfortable with, see how many clicks your ads begin to accrue and whether those clicks lead to business results on your website.
-Also, remember that Internet traffic is always changing, so it's important to re-evaluate your CPC bids regularly.
+A default max.
+CPC bid will be set for you when you select manual CPC.
+You can change this to max.
+CPC amounts that you're comfortable with, see how many clicks your ads begin to accrue, and whether those clicks lead to business results on your website.
+Bear in mind that Internet traffic is always changing, so it's advised to re-evaluate your CPC bids regularly.